-The Caltech London Scholars Program offers qualified juniors and seniors the opportunity to spend the fall at University College London, which is located in the lovely Bloomsbury area of London.
-University College London (UCL) is on a semester system, and Caltech students attend from about the third week of September to mid-December.
-All students are required to attend an orientation (Wednesday evening through Friday/Saturday) before classes start.
-All students live in a UCL dormitory, which is located within a short walk of the academic buildings of the campus.
+The Caltech London Scholars Programs offers qualified juniors and seniors the opportunity to spend the fall at University College London, which is located in the lovely Bloomsbury area of London.
+University College London (UCL) is on a semester system, and Caltech students attend UCL's autumn semester from about the third week of September to mid-December.
+All students are required to attend an orientation (Wednesday evening through Friday/Saturday) the week before the semester begins.
+All students live in a UCL dormitory, which is located a short walk or short bus ride from the academic buildings of the UCL campus.
 Students pay Caltech room, board, tuition, and other standard Caltech fees for the term.
 There is a supplemental charge for housing/board due to the longer length of the term.
 The supplement varies yearly depending on prices and the exchange rate.

-Students are admitted into one of UCL's academic departments in the physical, life, or engineering sciences.
-Note that students cannot be admitted into the economics department, but can be admitted into the statistical sciences department, which offers many economics courses.
-Note that students can take up to two courses in the economics department.

-Students take two courses in their admitting department.
-Usually the admitting department is in a subject area that best corresponds to the student's Caltech option, but there is some leeway in this provided the student has the background to be admitted.
-Note that students can be admitted to two departments and take one course in each if there is a compelling reason, e.g., a dual option or the need to fulfill a course requirement.
+Students are admitted into one of UCL's academic departments in the physical, life, or engineering sciences and must take two UCL/30 ECTS (European Credit Transfer System) credits.
+Students are required by UCL to take at least 50 percent of their classes in their Admitting Department.
+Usually the Admitting Department is in a subject area that most closely corresponds to the student's Caltech option, but there is some leeway in this provided the student has the background to be admitted to the department in question.
+Note that students can be admitted to two departments in the life, physical, and engineering courses and take at least 25 percent of their classes in each.
+However, dual admission is only available if there is a compelling reason, e.g., double-option students who need to fulfill a course requirement.